frodeto/reciept-merger/README.md

 ## Pre-requisites

-*Pyton3* and executable `python` pointing to Python3
+*Pyton 3* installed and executable `python` pointing to this
 Libraries:
 ```
 $ pip install pdf2image
 $ pip install Pillow
 ```
-You probably have to install `poppler` in order to use `pdf2image`, see instrucions in (https://github.com/Belval/pdf2image).
+You probably need to install `poppler` in order to use `pdf2image`, see instructions here: https://github.com/Belval/pdf2image.
 For MacOS:
 ```
 $ brew install poppler